htu86/simple-painter/README.md

 - `sh compile.sh`

- After that you can simply run the exe or alternatively run *./main* in your terminal
+ After that you can simply run the executable or alternatively run *./main* in your terminal